Your Questions Answered

 Complaints Procedures

-Second to money, not many people like to talk about complaints, but procedures for feedback exist for a reason and knowing your rights helps to safeguard clients and our communities.
+Second to money, not many people like to talk about complaints, but procedures for feedback exist for a reason and knowing your rights helps to safeguard clients, practitioners and our communities.
 Unfortunately, malpractice does occur within helping professions, to date I have no complaints to disclose in my NHS nor independent practice.
 However, as a holistic provider of psychological and physical healing, I very much value ease of access for processes and transparency.
 Therefore, if you have been harmed in any capacity by a psychotherapist or health related provider, these formal organisations are easily accessible for you, with the BABCP, the National Counselling Society, the Professional Standards Authority, the NHS Constitution and the UK Reiki Federation.